coledie/SemanticNewsParser/README.md

 - Error handling and API rate limiting

 Make it a complete, production-ready React artifact that handles everything automatically.
+Ensure that it works by running "Figma IPO occured" and it should say yes and "Humans living on mars" and it should say false.
 ```

 ## 🔧 Customization Ideas